praekeltfoundation/molo/docs/features.rst

 A poll is a short set of questions (or typically only one question) with predetermined answers that a user can choose from.

 Main features:
-    - Creating and publishing a Question to the home page
+    - Creating and publishing a Question to the home page, section page and article page
     - Multiple Question types (Single choice, Multiple Choice, Free Text, Numeric)
     - Exporting polls results as a CSV (currently in dev)